Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ## Adding properties

 Properties are variables within the object.
 They can be set in the constructor by including a line in the form `this.propertyName = propertyValue;`.
+Within an object constructor function, there is a special variable "this" that always refers to the new instance that is being created.
+So when the function includes `this.propertyName = propertyValue;` it is saying that all new instances will be automatically assigned the given properties and values upon instantiation.

 ```javascript
 function Cat() {